src-bin/substrate-docs/www/src-bin.com/substrate/manual/adding-non-administrator-roles-for-humans.md

 This role is called &ldquo;Developer&rdquo; but of course you can call yours whatever you like and have as many as you like.

-Run `substrate-create-admin-account -quality="..."` to create this role, then update the `RoleName` attribute in your IdP to assign it to whichever users you like.
+Run <code>substrate create-admin-account -quality <em>quality</em></code> to create this role, then update the `RoleName` attribute in your identity provider to assign it to whichever users you like.

 # In your service accounts